jacoolee/bitmap/README.md

 Compound Bitmap is introduced to address the above problem, and more complex situations described below.

+Just like bloom filter, compound bitmap has 'False-Positive' issue by default, and false-negtive if 'turnOff' been used.

 #### For simple 'digit_string':
 ```Python
 >>> from Compound_Bitmap import CompoundBitmap